-Our tasting began with the 2008 Captain's Reserve Chardonnay that has a bit of apple on the nose followed by a very smooth citrus and apple taste.
+Our tasting began with the Rubicon 2008 Captain's Reserve Chardonnay that had apple on the nose followed by a very smooth citrus and apple on the palate.
 It sells for $30.
-The 2007 Captain's Reserve Pinot Noir at $38 had a raspberry nose with cherry on the palate.
+The Rubicon 2007 Captain's Reserve Pinot Noir at $38 had a raspberry nose with cherry on the palate.
 It had light soft tannins with a vanilla finish.
 Our favorites, though, were the two cabs.
-The 2006 Captain's Reserve Cabernet Sauvignon had a cherry and blueberry aroma and was very balanced and drinkable.
+The Rubicon 2006 Captain's Reserve Cabernet Sauvignon had a cherry and blueberry aroma and was very balanced and drinkable.
 It is well worth the $48 list price and one that you will surely want to buy.
-We were told that 2006 was an exceptional year.
+We were told that their 2006 was an exceptional year.
 This is a blend of 87% cab, with 8% Cab Franc, 4% Merlot and 1% Petit Verdot.
-The 2007 CASK Cabernet Sauvignon at $65 was rated 95 points by Wine Enthusiast.
-I got some violet on the nose with a sweet cherry taste and mild tannins.
+The Rubicon 2007 CASK Cabernet Sauvignon at $65 was rated 95 points by Wine Enthusiast.
+I got some violet on the nose with red cherry and mild tannins on the palate.
 It should age nicely.
 I'd recommend getting the 2006 to drink now and the 2007 to lay away for a few years, although it is certainly quite drinkable now.
-We also had the 2007 Rubicon that is 94% Cab, 4% Petit Verdot and 3% Cab Franc.
-It has a spicy nose of cherry and nutmeg with fruit forward sweet cherry on the palate.
+We also had the 2007 Rubicon Cabernet Sauvignon that is 94% Cab, 4% Petit Verdot and 3% Cab Franc.
+It had a spicy nose of cherry and nutmeg with fruit forward cherry on the palate.
 It sells for $145.
-Out of curiosity we tried a little of their 2009 Blancaneux which has some Marsanne in it.
+Out of curiosity we tried a little of their Rubicon 2009 Blancaneux which has some Marsanne in it.
 This is a pleasant desert wine and sells for $32.

 While each of these wines was quite good I was most impressed at the 2006 Captain's Reserve Cab and the 2007 CASK Cab, especially given their prices.
 The service throughout was friendly, pleasant and unpretentious.
 This is a Napa Valley winery you must visit even if you are not into wines.
 But if you like cabs you will certainly want to sample some.